Are you doing everything you can to ensure your customer experience is as smooth as possible?

 Forms of customer service available

-There are various forms of customer service that are all critical in achieving the best customer experience possible.
+Customer service models are all critical in achieving the best customer experience possible.
 The majority of businesses split their customer service function into four categories — Levels 0-3.

 - Level 0: Self-serve and automated functions.
 These include providing FAQ pages, chatbots, password resets and onboarding documents for complex products.
 Implementing these will help you preempt problems, resolve issues efficiently and reduce the costs of unsatisfied customers.